dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 2. Fork the Redshift table definition
 3. Extract specific, expected unstructured events into your new Redshift table definition

 This is great if you have a (very) small number of well-defined unstructured events that you can simply append to their Snowplow events table.
-This solution is in use by Snowplow users.
+This solution is in use by Snowplow users, and we offer this as part of [Snowplow Professional Services](http://snowplowanalytics.com/services/pipelines.html).

 <a name="contribute" />
 ## How can I contribute to Snowplow?